Welcome to Naomi!

 - If you are new to Naomi, we recommend to learn a bit about Naomi first before jumping in - please proceed directly to the Getting Started chapter below!

-- If you're an experienced user, the Download page contains links and simplified installation instructions.
-The Configuration Guide and the Interfaces and Ecosystem section below also contain useful information.
+- If you're an experienced user, the Download page contains links and installation instructions.
+The Manual Configuration Guide also contain useful information if you chose to manually configure Naomi.
 If you're looking for the documentation of a specific plugins, go to the Naomi Plugin Exchange.
 You can also use the search box above to find any page on this site.

 - If you would like to contribute to the development of Naomi, please refer to our Developer Guide.

 This documentation is always worked on, so expect regular changes.
 If you feel that something important is missing, please help us improve the documentation!

 Naomi in theory will run on many platforms that include Python, i.e Linux, Windows and Mac OSx.
 You can find specific installation instructions for these and other platforms in the Installation Guide.
 Many people find that the simplest way to experiment with Naomi is to get a Raspberry Pi and install Naobian - the "hassle-free Naomi setup".
 While Naobian offers a streamlined and simplified way to get up and running quickly, it is a complete platform for developing always-on, voice-controlled applications.

 Along the way, you may have some questions; the Naomi community is here to help.